Focus on the task

 A pane is similar to a window inside the application—it's a distinct rectangular region of a window.
 However, a pane is tightly coupled to the other UI regions around it and usually cannot be hidden on its own, whereas a window is distinctly separate and can be hidden.
 Do not use terms such as panel, section, area, or column to refer to a pane.

 Recommended: In the Create service account pane, click New.

 Not recommended: In the Create service account panel, click New.

-To refer to an item in a menu, use the term "command," not "choice," "menu item," or "option."
-Exception: if you're documenting how to build an interface, you may use "menu item."
+To refer to an item in a menu, use the term command, not choice, menu item, or option.
+Exception: if you're documenting how to build an interface, you can use menu item.

-Don't bold each menu name separately; instead, enclose the entire sequence in
+- Don't bold each menu name separately; instead, enclose the entire sequence in a single bold

 Not recommended: Select MyApp > Preferences > Languages > + > CSS.

 A navigation menu is a control—usually a pane or window—that contains a list of items that the user can click to go to pages in an application or website.
 Don't use the terms navigation bar, navigation pane, navigation panel, or navigation window for such a control.

 A toolbar is a set of buttons for common user actions.
 A toolbar button that includes a menu is called a menu button.
 Refer to the toolbar by name if you think that the user needs help finding a button.

 A button initiates an action when clicked (or tapped, in the case of a touchscreen).
 To refer to a button, use the button's label.